 Keeping court proceedings running quickly and smoothly while maintaining the integrity of the process and avoiding errors is critical to the pursuit of justice and a well-functioning society overall.
 Digitizing court documents - both historical or archived documents as well as all newly created documents moving forward - is a critical step in helping push through this blockage.

 Court documents are instruments or records that are presented to or produced by a court, and they play a pivotal role in many of the basic functions of the justice system.
 There are a wide variety of court documents, including some that are available to the public and some that are considered highly confidential.
-This distinction impacts how they should be handled and stored - a distinction that can be more easily enforced on digital documents than traditional paper.
+This distinction impacts how they should be handled and stored - a distinction that can be more easily enforced on digital documents than on traditional paper.

 Thanks to the Covid-19 pandemic, digitization quickly climbed the priorities list at many organizations.
 With in-person interactions limited in an effort to slow the spread of the virus, taking processes into the digital realm became key to maintaining continuity, while improving existing systems and optimizing work efficiency.
 Digitizing documents stands out as a critical opportunity for improvement, as it would result in a faster, smoother, and more organized document management system and empower other downstream digitization efforts.

 This kind of digitization can help operations function more efficiently.
 For businesses, this translates to improved productivity and greater profits.
 For the courts, more effective use of time and resources means cases go ahead as scheduled without needless delays, business is handled during the first hearing, communication between all parties is clear, and trials can take less time.